KonstantinDinev/ReactNative-TechStack/README.md

 # ReactNative-TechStack

-Open Terminal and navigate to your project folders then pase the following:
+Open your Terminal and navigate to your projects folders then paste the following:

 ```
 git clone https://github.com/KonstantinDinev/ReactNative-TechStack.git